laravel/docs/installation.md

 Of course, you will need to be able to modify the Laravel application files that were created within your WSL2 installation.
 To accomplish this, we recommend using Microsoft's [Visual Studio Code](https://code.visualstudio.com) editor and their first-party extension for [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

-Once these tools are installed, you may open any Laravel project by executing the `code .` command from your application's root directory using Windows Terminal.
+Once these tools are installed, you may open any Laravel application by executing the `code .` command from your application's root directory using Windows Terminal.

 <a name="sail-on-linux"></a>
 ### Sail on Linux

-If you're developing on Linux and [Docker Compose](https://docs.docker.com/compose/install/) is already installed, you can use a simple terminal command to create a new Laravel project.
+If you're developing on Linux and [Docker Compose](https://docs.docker.com/compose/install/) is already installed, you can use a simple terminal command to create a new Laravel application.

 First, if you are using Docker Desktop for Linux, you should execute the following command.
 If you are not using Docker Desktop for Linux, you may skip this step: